kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 This KEP depends on [KEP-1287](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/1287-in-place-update-pod-resources/README.md), which allows Pods (without exclusive CPUs) to update their resource requests and limits in-place, and [KEP-5554](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md), which extends this feature to support guaranteed QoS Pods with exclusive CPUs to resize without restarts.
 The scale-down delay feature only applies to in-place resize enabled by KEP-1287 and exclusive CPUs resize enabled by KEP-5554.

+> **Note:** This KEP was originally considered as part of KEP-5554 but was separated to keep KEP-5554 focused on the core scaling functionality.
+This KEP introduces two complementary features: configurable scale-down delay and exposure of assigned CPU sets via the Downward API.
+These features are independent of the basic scaling mechanism and can be implemented and adopted separately.

 ### Goals

 <!--